Best Games Like No Man’s Sky

 Do you like No Man's Sky?
 Here's the ultimate list of the best games that are like No Man's Sky - we're sure you're going to like them.

-Following a turbulent launch in 2016, No Man’s Sky has gone on to become one of the most remarkable redemption stories in the gaming world.
+Following a turbulent launch in 2016, No Man’s Sky has gone on to become one of the most extraordinary redemption stories in the gaming world.

-Developer Hello Games has remained committed to delivering on their original promise—a vast space exploration game filled with mysteries to unravel and opportunities to interact with other players.
+Developer Hello Games has remained dedicated to delivering on their original promise—a vast space exploration game filled with enigmas to unravel and opportunities to interact with other players.

-Here, we’ve highlighted a selection of games that manage to satisfy that same cosmic itch as NMS.
+Here, we’ve highlighted a selection of games that manage to satisfy that same universal yearning as NMS.

 We’ll be updating this catalog in the future with additional titles, so make sure to check back.